 The total catch of orange roughy (Hoplostethus atlanticus) in the Louisville Ridge in the 2020, 2021, 2022 fishing years shall be limited to 1,140 tonnes in each fishing year.

-The total catch of orange roughy in the Tasman Sea in the 2020 fishing year shall be limited to 346 tonnes.
-The total catch of orange roughy in the Tasman Sea shall be limited within the following stocks:
+The total catch of orange roughy in the Tasman Sea in the 2021 and 2022 fishing years shall be limited to 711 tonnes in each fishing year as follows.

-(396 tonnes)(261 tonnes)(54 tonnes)
+396 tonnes for the Northwest Challenger stock

+261 tonnes for the Lord Howe Rise stock

+54 tonnes for the West Norfolk Ridge stock

 Members and CNCPs agree, having regard to the Scientific Committee’s advice, that the total catch of orange roughy throughout its range in the South Tasman Rise should not exceed 0 tonnes.